Mark Bautista: 2010–2013

-In 2010, he signed a four-year exclusive contract with GMA Network.
+In 2010, he signed a four-year contract with GMA Network.
 He became a regular performer on Party Pilipinas, made a cameo appearance in Diva and had a lead role in a primetime drama series.

-In July 2011, he, along with other Kapuso artists such as Iza Calzado (who later transferred to ABS-CBN) and Aljur Abrenica, performed for the Kababayan Fest held in Northern and Southern California.
-Additionally, he made a special appearance with Aljur Abrenica for a meet-and-greet at Seafood City Markets.
-This special performance and visit was to promote GMA Pinoy TV and the launching of GMA Life TV.
+In July 2011, he, along with other Kapuso artists performed for the Kababayan Fest held in Northern and Southern California.
 In the same year, he performed as Crisóstomo Ibarra in the stage musical Noli Me Tángere, an adaptation of José Rizal's novel of the same name by composer Ryan Cayabyab and librettist Bienvenido Lumbera.

-As of 2014, Bautista is currently performing in the musical Here Lies Love by David Byrne and Fatboy Slim at the Royal National Theatre in London where he plays the late President Ferdinand Marcos.
+In 2014, Bautista performed in the musical Here Lies Love by David Byrne and Fatboy Slim at the Royal National Theatre in London where he played the late President Ferdinand Marcos.
 The musical is based on the life of Imelda Marcos.
-Bautista is scheduled to reprise the role in the show for the Seattle production.

-2018–present
+2018–2019

-He returned to GMA as one of the performers of a new Musical Variety show, Studio 7.
+Bautista returned to GMA Network as one of the performers of a new musical variety show, Studio 7.

 Personal life

-Bautista stated in a 2008 interview that he was courting Sarah Geronimo.
+Through his self-authored memoir titled Beyond the Mark, Bautista opened up about the challenges he experienced after revealing in February 2018 that he is bisexual.

+In January 2023, he opened his coffee shop business in Cagayan de Oro City.